How do I copy my AOL data to a new computer?

 Posted by Swift Admin on 06 March 2006 03:26 PM

 Important: If you are transferring everything to a web mailbox like Gmail or Outlook.com, you do not need to follow the steps below.
-Just run ePreserver on both computers and duplicates will automatically be ignored.
+Just run ePreserver on the old computer and it will appear automatically on the new computer.

 There are four ways to transfer your AOL information to a new computer.
 Most people will want to use Choice #3 for simplicity.